 Columbus, Ohio 43210

-- Completed extensive research on Alimta and gemcitabine, concluding it is often an effective treatment for peritoneal mesothelioma
+- Completed extensive research on the drugs Alimta and gemcitabine, concluding it is often an effective treatment for peritoneal mesothelioma

-- Is recognized as an academic leader within the medical community with over 80 peer-reviewed articles, in addition to 20 invited articles and 10 book chapters
+- Recognized as an academic leader within the medical community with more than 80 peer-reviewed articles, in addition to 20 invited articles and 10 book chapters

 Dr. Verschraegen’s Background

-Dr. Verschraegen currently works at the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute.
+Dr. Verschraegen currently works at the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital (OSUCCC – James) and Richard J. Solove Research Institute.
 She is their director of medical oncology and associate director of the translational research program.

-Dr. Verschraegen’s extensive background in medical oncology gives her several unique areas of focus, and she is best known for her innovative clinical trial work and academic findings.
+Dr. Verschraegen’s extensive background in medical oncology gives her several unique areas of focus.
+She is best known for her innovative clinical trial work and academic findings.
 She has focused on anti-cancer drug development, as well as treatments for peritoneal mesothelioma and other forms of cancer.

-Dr. Verschraegen is a highly accomplished academic oncologist, and has held illustrious positions at some of the world’s top cancer facilities.
-She has been principal investigator for numerous clinical trials and is noted for her work with New Mexico’s Community Clinical Oncology Program, providing clinical trial access to minorities.
+Dr. Verschraegen is a highly accomplished academic oncologist.
+She has held illustrious positions at some of the world’s top cancer facilities.
+She has been the principal investigator for numerous clinical trials and is noted for her work with New Mexico’s Community Clinical Oncology Program, providing clinical trial access to those in need.

-Dr. Verschraegen’s ability to receive continuous funding for Phase I, II, and II clinical trials is extraordinary, especially for cancers like mesothelioma that have been traditionally challenging to support due to their rarity.
+Her ability to receive continuous funding for Phase I, II, and II clinical trials are extraordinary, especially for cancers like mesothelioma that have been traditionally challenging to support due to their rarity.

-Dr. Verschraegen continues to teach residents and fellows and routinely shares her new findings with the medical community.
+Dr. Verschraegen continues to educate residents and fellows and routinely shares her new findings with the medical community.